Musty Rusty: Reception

 The album was awarded 4 stars and the Allmusic review by Jason Ankeny states "Musty Rusty follows in much the same vein as Lou Donaldson's previous LPs for Blue Note...
 Donaldson originals like "Hippity Hop" and the title tune crackle with energy, and the melodic ingenuity of Green's guitar solos astounds".

+It received a positive review in Cash Box, with the review concluding the "title track is six minutes of jazz pleasure and the following five don’t diminish the thrill".
+Critic Dan Morgenstern, writing for DownBeat magazine, gave the album 3.5 stars out of 5.